 Front, Rear, and Frame Sliders.

 This is a must for anyone wanting to protect their motorcycle in the event of a crash or a dropped bike.
 They are designed to take the brunt of the crash sliding force and will grind down.
 This protects your plastics and other bike parts from hopefully getting damaged.

 The R&G axle sliders also serve as a pivot point for rear jack stands.
-This way you can prop up your rear wheel up to do maintenance like chain lubrication, puncture repair, and oil changes.
-But you must install the rear slider spools to use these paddock stands.
-Well recommended upgrade.
+This way you can prop up your rear wheel up to do motorcycle maintenance like chain lubrication, puncture repair, and oil changes.
+But if you install the rear slider spools you need to use specific paddock stands to suit.